-- Logic 0 = Disable the transmit and receive FIFO (default).

-Logic 0 = Disable the transmit and receive FIFOs.
-This bit must be set to logic 1 when other FCR bits are written or they will not be programmed.
+- Logic 0 = Disable the transmit and receive FIFO (default) - Logic 0 = Disable the transmit and receive FIFO (default) Logic 1 = Enable the transmit and receive FIFOs.
+This bit must be set to logic 1 when other FCR bits are written or they will not be programmed. written or they will not be programmed.